geteventcore/eventcore/readme.md

 The fastest way to get up and running is to use the provided bash scripts to run the pre-built Ecommerce sample.
 No scripts are provided for Windows.

-Requirements:
+**Requirements:**
 - Bash / Linux / Mac
 - .NET Core 2.2
 - Docker

-There is one main sample applications and a secondary/independent client library.
+There is one main sample application and a secondary/independent client library.

 ### EventCore.Samples.EventStore